raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ### Software

-You will need the Astro Pi 2018 version of Raspbian, which includes all the software libraries present on the Astro Pi units on the ISS.
+You will need the Astro Pi Operating System, which comes in two flavours: Desktop and Flight.
+These are custom versions of the Raspberry Pi Operating System which include all the software libraries present on the Astro Pi units on the ISS.

+While creating the code for your experiment, you should use the Desktop version.
+It provides all the facilities of a regular operating system and includes a host of tools that can help you with the development and testing of your program.

-For final testing, you should use the Astro Pi Flight OS.
-This is a special build of the Raspbian operating system, optimised to run on the ISS Astro Pis.
+For final testing, you should use the Flight version, which resembles the operating system installed on the Astro Pi units on the ISS.
 It does not include any X-Windows or GUI applications and is "command line only", so it's not a useful platform to create your program on.
 However, we very strongly recommend that you test your experiment using this version before you submit your entry to ensure that the program that you have written runs without errors.
 This is the best way to ensure that your experiment passes our testing procedure.

 ### Additional resources